csc-training/hpc-python/docs/mooc/using-compiled-code/profiling-cython.md

 As the first rule of optimization is to measure performance before starting any optimization work, one should have made profile of the pure Python code before starting any Cythonization.
-However, in the next optimization cycle one should profile also Cython code.
+However, in the next optimization cycle one should profile also the Cython code.

 By default, Cython code does not show up in the measurements of cProfile.
 One can, however, enable profiling either for the whole module or for individual